What Is Relational Trauma — And Why So Many Women Don't Know They Have It

 How Relational Trauma Shows Up in Adult Life

 Relational trauma doesn't stay in the past.
 It travels with you — into your friendships, your romantic relationships, your workplace, your parenting.
-It shows up in ways that can feel baffling, especially when you can see clearly that the current situation doesn't warrant the response your body is having.
+It shows up in ways that can feel baffling, especially when you can see clearly that the current situation doesn't warrant the response your brain is generating.

 Some of the most common patterns I see as a therapist in Redlands working with relational trauma:

 Hypervigilance to other people's moods.
 You know within seconds of walking into a room what the emotional weather is.
 You notice the slight shift in someone's tone before they finish their sentence.
-You spend enormous energy tracking how everyone around you is doing — not because you're nosy, but because some part of you still believes that other people's emotional states are your responsibility to manage and your fault if they go wrong.
+You spend enormous energy tracking how everyone around you is doing — not because you're nosy, but because the predictive part of your brain learned that other people's emotional states are your responsibility to manage and your fault if they go wrong.

 Difficulty trusting your own perception.
 You have an experience — someone says something that lands badly, a relationship dynamic feels off — and your first instinct is to doubt yourself.
 Am I being too sensitive?
 Am I making this up?
 Maybe I'm overreacting.
 This is one of the most painful legacies of relational trauma: the loss of confidence in your own knowing.

 Over-giving and difficulty receiving.
 You're extraordinarily good at anticipating other people's needs and showing up for them.
 Receiving — care, compliments, help — feels uncomfortable, sometimes almost threatening.
 You've learned that your value in relationships depends on what you contribute.
-Simply being enough, without performing, without earning your place, is a concept that lives in your head but hasn't quite reached your nervous system.
+Simply being enough, without performing, without earning your place, is a concept that lives in your head but hasn't quite reached your implicit memory.

 Emotional flooding or shutdown under relational stress.
 When conflict arises or someone is upset with you, your response feels wildly disproportionate to the situation.
 Either everything floods in at once — the anxiety, the shame, the desperate need to fix it — or you go completely numb and flat, unable to access what you're feeling at all.
-Both are nervous system responses.
-Both are the body doing what it learned to do when the emotional environment felt dangerous.
+Both are predictive responses.
+Both are the brain doing what it learned to do when the relational environment felt dangerous.

 The constant underlying sense of not being enough.
 Not as a thought exactly — more as an atmosphere.
 A low hum of inadequacy that follows you into relationships, into rooms, into your own mind at three in the morning.
 No amount of evidence to the contrary quite touches it, because it didn't form through evidence.
 It formed through experience, and that's where it has to be met.